vwkd/science-physics/src/thermodynamics/entropy.md

 ## Entropy

 - number of different possible microstates corresponding to same macrostate￼
-- every microstate is different, but we can only see macrostate, can't see the difference with our coarse eyes
+- every microstate is different, but we can't see the difference, can only see macrostate
+- specifically harder to differentiate homogenous structures than heterogeneous, think about our coarse eye sight
 - number of indistinguishable arrangements of system to us
 - number of ways can rearrange constituents of system so that we don't notice
 - emergent property, has only meaning at our scale